hazemelh/playground/luis_to_clu.md

 ### 10. If I don’t migrate my LUIS apps, will they be deleted?

-Microsoft is committed to providing continual support for your existing LUIS applications until 31 August 2025; then, you will no longer be able to use those applications and the service endpoints will no longer function, and the applications will be permanently deleted.
+Microsoft is committed to providing continual support for your existing LUIS applications until 1 October 2025; then, you will no longer be able to use those applications and the service endpoints will no longer function, and the applications will be permanently deleted.

 ### 11. Are .LU files supported on CLU?